Access Key Information

 Legitimate Interests

-Taking photos and videos of guests and crew to produce photographs, images and media including Marketing Brochures, Social Media & Cruise Videos
+Taking videos and photographs of guests and crew to produce photographs, images, and media, including the Cruise Video

 Legitimate Interest